rafarrel/Optimized-GPU-Calculation-Experiment/README.md

 # CUDA-HW
-Two homework problems for CS 222 Computer Architecture: Implementing GPU calculations for dot and matrix-vector products in CUDA.
+Two homework problems for CS 222 Computer Architecture implementing GPU calculations for dot and matrix-vector products in CUDA.
+All code was run on the Vermont Advanced Computing Center's BlueMoon Cluster.